Select a language

 No matter what you want your cloud application to do, you’ll benefit from familiarizing yourself with the cloud-native approach to application development.

 What are different cloud application designs?

-More specifically, a cloud application is software that runs its processing logic and data storage between two different systems: client-side and server-side.
+More specifically, a cloud application is software that runs its processing logic and data storage between 2 different systems: client-side and server-side.
 Some processing takes place on an end user’s local hardware, such as a desktop or mobile device, and some takes place on a remote server.
 Typically, one of the benefits of cloud applications is that most data storage exists on a remote server.
 In fact, some cloud applications can even be built to consume almost no storage space on a local device.
 Users interact with a cloud application via a web browser or application programming interface (API).
 Those are the fundamental principles of a cloud application, but exactly what gets handled between client and server-side, and how it changes the user experience, come in a few different forms.

 Software-as-a-service (SaaS) is a popular form of cloud computing that delivers a web application and all its underlying IT infrastructure and platforms to users.
 It can be an ideal solution for businesses or individuals which:

 - Do not want the responsibility of maintaining infrastructure, platforms, and software.

 - Have challenges that require minimal customization to solve.